mdolab/MACH-Aero/machAeroTutorials/overset_surface_mesh.rst

 Now you can export the mesh ``near_wing`` like you did in the previous step.

-Congratulations, you manged to create the surface mesh.
+Congratulations, you managed to create the surface mesh.
 On the next page, we will extrude it into a volume mesh.